VOTE for Reproductive Freedom billboard in Philadelphia, 2024

 Center & Right: 2020 VOTE posters with central images from Quilt for the Future

-Graphically the 2020 series included the use of spare visual symbols drawn from Wolff’s collages that reference nature and American quilt patterns, representing iconography that speaks to hope and linking the personal with the political.
+Graphically the 2020 series included the use of spare visual symbols drawn from Wolff’s collages that reference nature and American quilt patterns, representing iconography that speaks to hope and that visually links the personal with the political.
 Typographically the posters incorporated the introduction of two new typefaces; Martin, designed by Tré Seals of Vocal Type Co., described as "a non-violent typeface inspired by remnants of the Memphis Sanitation Strike of 1968,” combined with Pirelli, designed by Jungmyung Lee (of Jung-Lee Type Foundry) and Karel Martens.

-30,000 of the 2020 VOTE posters were printed at Community Printers in Santa Cruz, California in September and shipped in bulk boxes to over 100 cities in states across the country.
+30,000 of the VOTE posters were printed at Community Printers in Santa Cruz, California in September 2020 and shipped in bulk boxes to over 100 cities in states across the country.

 Over the years, the project’s taken on other formats beyond physical printed posters.
 In 2020, 25,000+ postcards to voters were printed in the Bay Area alone and free downloadable files of the posters and postcards were made available for independent printing that were used in creative ways all across the country.
 People printed versions of the posters and wheat pasted them on walls throughout several cities.
 In 2020 a couple of billboards were adapted to scale and placed in rural Wisconsin and the Orlando Weekly printed the posters on their front page so that they could be cut out and placed in windows.